SteveLasker/RegistryArtifactTypes/README.md

 This repo attempts to demonstrate several structured use cases of the OCI Indexes to scale from multi-layered, multi-architecture docker images, to relatively simple helm charts, to more complex CNAB examples that can encompass every type of artifact in a registry.

-## Expanded Media Types
-To identify registry artifacts the proposal makes use of an [expanded list of media types](./mediaTypes.md)
 ## Baseline Reference - Docker Images

-[Container images](./container-image/readme.md) are the baseline.
+To build up contextual knowledge, we'll start with [Container images](./container-image/readme.md) as the baseline.
 There's nothing newly proposed here, rather reference examples, used for comparison in Helm and CNAB.

 **example:**